stoeps13/connections-doc/source/admin/admin/t_admin_communities_remove_content.md

 To use administrative commands, you must use the wsadmin client.
 See [Starting the wsadmin client](t_admin_wsadmin_starting.md) for details.

+!!! note
-**Note:** The following commands can also be used to remove unwanted or inappropriate content from subcommunities.
+    The following commands can also be used to remove unwanted or inappropriate content from subcommunities.

 You can edit basic community information using wsadmin commands.
 For example, you can change a community's name, update a community's description, and remove tags or bookmarks from a community.

 The following commands can only be used to manage community content.
 To remove data from the applications that can be integrated with Communities, such as Activities, Blogs, Files, and Wikis, you need to refer to the application documentation for each specific application.
 See the links at the end of this topic for more information.

+!!! note
-**Note:** When you use the commands, if the community name that you provide as input to the command is not unique, an error similar to the following displays:
+    When you use the commands, if the community name that you provide as input to the command is not unique, an error similar to the following displays:

 ```
 WASX7015E: Exception running command: "CommunitiesService.updateCommunityDescription("My community", "updated by wsadmin cmd")"; exception information: